-The Vermont Fair Employment Practices Act prohibits an employer from discriminating on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, age, or disability unless a bona fide occupational qualification (BFOQ) exception applies (VT Stat.
+The Vermont Fair Employment Practices Act prohibits an employer from discriminating based on race, color, religion, national origin, sex, sexual orientation, gender identity, ancestry, place of birth, age, or disability unless a bona fide occupational qualification (BFOQ) exception applies (VT Stat.
 Tit.
 21 Sec.
 495).
 Therefore, employers should not use an application form that directly or indirectly solicits information pertaining to any of the protected characteristics.

 Coverage.
 The law applies to all employers in the state, regardless of size (VT Stat.
 Tit.
 21 Sec.
 495d).